- field technicians

 Technicians are empowered by technology

-New technologies mean that technicians are no longer alone in the field and the ideal field technician can now handle two scenarios — working autonomously, and as part of a team.
+New technical equipment means that technicians are no longer alone in the field and the ideal field technician can now handle two scenarios — working autonomously, and as part of a team.
 They’re in constant contact with colleagues back at the service center.
 According to an Aberdeen Group study, 65% of best-in-class field service management companies ensure close contact between technicians in the field and the main office, compared to 42% on average.

 Technicians’ mobile devices become like an umbilical cord that connects them to their desk-bound colleagues.
 They can use voice, text and video to communicate.
 They can even send photos or diagrams to other mobile team members who can analyze and comment on the pictures to help refine problem diagnosis.

-With the ability to share information in these ways, technicians benefit from precise and detailed recommendations that help to increase their first-time fix rate.
+With the ability to share information in these ways, technician work and field visits benefit from precise and detailed recommendations that help to increase their first-time fix rate.

 Today’s field technicians appreciate smart mobile tools that make their lives easier in the field.
 By facilitating their communication with other members of their team, technicians are happier and more productive on-the-job.